LeivoSepp/Smart-heating-management-with-Shelly/README.md

 4. ``defaultTimer: 60`` - Configures the default timer duration, in minutes, for toggling the Shelly state.
 The default value is set to ``60`` to align with hourly changes in energy prices.

 5. ``elektrilevi: VORK2`` - this defines the Elektrilevi electricity transmission tariff package.
-If the package is not relevant, select NONE.
+Options include Võrk1, Võrk2, Võrk4, Võrk5, and None.
+Select None to ignore transmission fees.
 Please check the details in this [Elektrilevi page](https://elektrilevi.ee/en/vorguleping/vorgupaketid/eramu).
 Options are the following.

 |Network package|Description||